dheeth/free-cloudflare-email/DEPLOYMENT.md

 3. Check worker is deployed successfully
 4. Review worker logs: \`wrangler tail\`

+### Migration-related issues

+**Check migration status:**
+\`\`\`bash
+# See which migrations have been applied
+npm run migrate

+# For production
+npm run migrate:remote
+\`\`\`

+**If migrations fail:**
+\`\`\`bash
+# Check if migrations table exists
+wrangler d1 execute email-system-db --remote --command="SELECT * FROM migrations"

+# If table doesn't exist, run initial migration first
+npm run migrate:remote

+# See which migrations were applied
+wrangler d1 execute email-system-db --remote --command="SELECT name, applied_at FROM migrations ORDER BY applied_at"
+\`\`\`

+**If a specific migration fails:**
+1. Check the error message
+2. Ensure database_id is correct in wrangler.toml
+3. Verify you have permissions to modify the database
+4. Check if columns already exist (idempotent migrations use IF NOT EXISTS)

 ### Migration errors
 \`\`\`bash
 # Check if migrations already applied
 wrangler d1 execute email-system-db --remote --command="SELECT name FROM sqlite_master WHERE type='table'"

 # If tables exist, migrations already applied

+# Check if migration 0002 was applied
+wrangler d1 execute email-system-db --remote --command="PRAGMA table_info(emails)"

+# If you see is_read and read_at columns, migration 0002 is already applied
 \`\`\`

+### Applying New Migrations

+To apply a new migration to your production database:

+\`\`\`bash
+# Step 1: Pull latest code
+git pull

+# Step 2: Verify the migration file exists
+ls migrations/

+# Step 3: Apply the migration to production
+wrangler d1 execute email-system-db --remote --file=./migrations/0002_add_email_read_status.sql

+# Step 4: Verify the migration succeeded
+wrangler d1 execute email-system-db --remote --command="PRAGMA table_info(emails)"

+# Step 5: Deploy the worker code
+wrangler deploy
+\`\`\`

+**Note:** Migration 0002 automatically marks all existing emails as read.
+This ensures a smooth transition with no unread notifications.

 ## Support